TIBCOSoftware/snappydata/docs/aqp_aws.md

 9. You can change the stack name or click **Next** to use the provided default value.

-	> Note: The stack name must contain only letters, numbers, dashes and should start with an alpha character.
+	<Note> Note: The stack name must contain only letters, numbers, dashes and should start with an alpha character.</Note>

 10. Specify the tags (key-value pairs) for resources in your stack or leave the field empty and click **Next**.

 11. On the **Review** page, verify the details and click **Create** to create a stack.

-	> Note: This operation may take a few minutes to complete.
+	<Note> Note: This operation may take a few minutes to complete.</Note>

 12. The next page lists the existing stacks.
 Click **Refresh** to view the updated list and the status of the stack creation.
 When the cluster has started, the status of the stack changes to **CREATE_COMPLETE**. <br>